Sign In to Your Account

-Prior to 1933, gold coins circulated with denominations of $20, $10, $5 and $2.50.
-The modern 1 oz gold American Eagle carries a denomination of $50 – a tiny fraction of its actual value based on metal content.
+Prior to 1933, US gold coins for sale circulated with denominations of $20, $10, $5 and $2.50.
+The modern American Eagle 1oz gold coin carries a denomination of $50 – a tiny fraction of its actual value based on metal content.
 Officials do not want gold coins to re-enter circulation or to be spent, in competition with fiat (paper) dollars.
 Rather the coins are traded by dealers and investors, priced at just above the current melt-value of 1 troy ounce of gold.

-The one-ounce American Gold Eagle coins started being produced in 1986 after the Gold Bullion Act of 1985 passed.
-The act authorized the US Mint to produce American Gold Eagle coins, but only from gold mined inside the US.
+The one-ounce American Gold Eagle coins first produced in 1986 after passage of the Gold Bullion Act of 1985 passed.
+The act authorized the US Mint to produce American Eagle gold coins, but only from gold mined inside the US.

 Today, investors can get American Eagle coins in silver, gold, platinum or palladium.

-One-ounce American Gold Eagle coins have gold weight and purity that is guaranteed by the Federal government.
+American Gold Eagle 1 ounce gold coins have gold weight and purity that is guaranteed by the federal government.

-Gold Eagles are produced in a 22-karat alloy, called "crown gold," which was originally formulated in 1526 by King Henry VIII.
+American Eagle gold coins are produced in a 22-karat alloy, called "crown gold," which was originally formulated in 1526 by King Henry VIII.
 The coins contain 91.67 percent gold with the remaining balance in copper and silver.
 Each coin is marked by weight, which is the actual amount of gold weight in troy ounces.
-Coins marked 1 oz contain a full troy ounce of gold content with some additional weight attributable to the silver and copper alloy metals.
+Coins marked 1-oz contain a full troy ounce of gold content with some additional weight attributable to the silver and copper alloy metals.
 That means the gross weight of these coins is slightly greater than 1 troy ounce.

 Though the one-ounce American Gold Eagle have a face value and are legal tender, their purpose is different.
-Gold coins are not intended to be spent with a merchant, at least not unless the merchant is willing to recognize the coin’s actual value.
+1 ounce gold coins are not intended to be spent with a merchant, at least not unless the merchant is willing to recognize the coin’s actual value.
 Instead, they are an investment and a hedge against the perpetual devaluation of the US dollar.

-American Gold Eagle coins are very popular and the US Mint’s guarantee of weight and adds some value.
+American Eagle gold coins are very popular and the US Mint’s guarantee of weight adds some value.
 For this reason, these coins often carry a slight premium – perhaps 1 - 2% - versus comparable gold coins from elsewhere in the world.